Top

 Is Connecticut a 50/50 Custody State?

 No, Connecticut is not a 50/50 child custody state.
 Connecticut courts make custody decisions based on what is in the child's best interests.
-Family courts prefer that parents share the responsibility of caring for children, but it is only sometimes a guarantee.
+Family courts prefer that parents share the responsibility of caring for children, but it is not always guaranteed.

 Have questions regarding CT custody laws?
 Our experienced New Haven child custody lawyer is here to help.
 Give us a call at (203) 528-0890 or contact us online for more on filing for sole custody in CT.